marbl/ModDotPlot/README.md

 Window size.
 Unlike interactive mode, only one matrix will be created, so this represents the *only* window size.
 Default is set to `n/1000` (eg. 3000bp for a 3Mbp sequence).

+`--region <list of strs>`

+Plot only a particular range for a given sequence.
+Syntax is UCSC style (chr:start-end).

 `--palette <str>`

 List of accepted palettes can be found [here](https://jiffyclub.github.io/palettable/colorbrewer/).
-The syntax is to have the name of the palette, followed by an underscore with the number of colors, eg. `OrRd_8`.
+Palettes are segregated into 3 types: _Diverging_, _Qualitative_, and _Sequential_.
+Syntax is the name of the palette, followed by an underscore and the number of colors, eg. `OrRd_8`.
 Default is  `Spectral_11`.

+`--breakpoints <list of ints>`

+Add custom identity threshold breakpoints.
+Note that the number of breakpoints must be equal to the number of colors + 1, otherwise an error will occur.

 `--palette-orientation <bool>`